cloudmesh-community/fa18-523-60/project-report/report.md

 From the beginning of the project, we aimed to make scalable python code that can run seamlessly on different cloud environments.
-We mainly used cloud computing services from Amazon Web Services(*AWS*), *Digital Ocean* as "IaaS" and MongoDB *Atlas* "DBaaS" platform.
-Though *AWS* is giant cloud provider with multiple cloud services, we found *Digital Ocean* user-friendly interface to manage the virtual machines(VM's) is very much attractive.
+We mainly used cloud computing services from Amazon Web Services(*AWS*), *Digital Ocean* as *IaaS* and *MongoDB Atlas* *DBaaS* platform.
+Though *AWS* is giant cloud provider with multiple cloud services, we found that*Digital Ocean's* user-friendly interface for virtual machine (VM's) management is equally attractive.
 The architecture diagram (dotted box 1) shows the client machine or application tier where the source code(*.py*) was stored and used for performance benchmarking.
-We also kept a copy of source code and other scripts on the cloud VM’s file systems.
+We also kept a copy of source code and other scripts on the cloud VM's file systems.
 We used PyMongo driver as one of the primary components for communicating with the MongoDB database.
-Not only PyMongo provides MongoDB driver access to python libraries but also a recommended choice when wrangling data with MongoDB [@www-mongodbpymongo].
+PyMongo does not provide only the MongoDB driver access to Python libraries, but is also a recommended choice when wrangling data with MongoDB [@www-mongodbpymongo].

-During the initial loading phase of “kickstarter.csv” dataset, we imported the raw data using MongoDB import command line (dotted box
+During the initial loading phase of the *Kickstarter* dataset, our team imported the raw data using the MongoDB import command line (dotted box
-2) on *Digital Ocean* & *AWS* cloud VM’s.
-We wrote a custom bash shell script that installs, configures the MongoDB environment and then imports the CSV data to MongoDB(dotted box 2) To load the data in the MongoDB Atlas cluster(dotted box 3) we used simple python function *load_csv.py* (dotted box 1) primarily because MongoDB Atlas is *DBaaS* cloud service and typically in *DBaaS* users do not have control or access to OS resources such as file system.
+2) in the *Digital Ocean* and *AWS* cloud VM's.
+A custom bash shell script that installs, configures the MongoDB environment and then imports the CSV data to MongoDB(dotted box 2) was also written.
+To load the data in the MongoDB Atlas cluster (dotted box 3),  we used a simple Python function *load_csv.py* (dotted box 1).
-In most of basic of form, our M0 cluster consists of one primary node and two secondary nodes.
-The primary nodes are responsible mainly for write operations while the secondary nodes replicate primary’s *oplog* such that secondary nodes datasets reflects primary’s dataset so

-> "when the primary is
+The primary reason for this is because MongoDB Atlas is a *DBaaS* cloud service and typically in *DBaaS* users do not have control or access to OS resources such as a file system.
+In most basic form, our M0 cluster consists of one primary node and two secondary nodes.
+The primary nodes are mainly responsible for writing operations, while the secondary nodes replicate primary's *oplog*.
+This way the secondary node's dataset reflects the primary's dataset in cases where the primary node is unavaiulable [@www-mongodbreplica].
+Only the eligible secondary nodes will

-> unavailable an eligible secondary will hold an election to elect itself the new
+> "hold an election to elect itself the new primary" [@www-mongodbreplica].
-> primary" [@www-mongodbreplica].

-Thus the replica set arrangement ensures high availability of data.
-Optionally we can configure the arbiter node which does not hold any data but keep the track quorum in a replica set.
-Since arbiter node does not hold any data, they act as a suitable repository to keep the heartbeat information at a cheaper cost [@www-mongodbreplica].
-On the contrary, we found
-IaaS services provide greater control and customization to the OS resources but adds overhead to perform the configuration and other tasks which can be tricky and may induce a lag time for writing the code due to incomplete pre-requisites.
+This replica set arrangement ensures high availability of data.
+Optionally, one can configure the arbiter node which does not hold any data but keeps the track quorum in the replica set.
+Since arbiter nodes do not hold any data, they act as a suitable repository to keep the heartbeat information at a cheaper cost [@www-mongodbreplica].
+On the contrary, our team had founds that the IaaS services provide greater control and customization to the OS resources but add overhead to perform the configuration and other tasks which can be tricky and may induce a lag time for writing the code due to incomplete pre-requisites.
 On the cloud VM's we hosted a single instance MongoDB database on Ubuntu 18.04 platform (dotted box3).
-As post install steps we install python anaconda distribution and other necessary libraries for analysis.
-The communication between MongoDB and python application happens by connecting string.
+As post install steps, our team had installed the Python Anaconda Distribution and other necessary libraries necessary to complete the analysis.
+The communication between MongoDB and Python application happens by connecting string.
 The connect string must have a valid username and password and necessary privileges to access and modify the database.
-To accept the remote connection, one of the vital step to set a value of bind_ip to 0.0.0.0 in *mongodb.conf* file that resides on VM.
-For all cloud providers, we used free-tier services.
-We observed notable advantage of using MongoDB Atlas free tier service often called as “M0 cluster”.
-By default, the M0 cluster comes up with three node replica sets and 512 MB storage(dotted box 3), the replica set is a group of *mongod *processes which provides redundancy and high availability to the application while accessing the MongoDB data.
+To accept the remote connection, one of the vital steps is to set a value of *bind_ip* to 0.0.0.0 in the *mongodb.conf* file that resides on the VM.
+For all cloud providers, our team had used free-tier services.
+We observed notable advantage of using MongoDB Atlas free tier service often called as *M0 cluster*.
+By default, the *M0 cluster* comes with three node replica sets and 512 MB storage(dotted box 3).
+The replica set is a group of *mongod* processes which provide redundancy and high availability to the application while accessing the MongoDB data.

 ## Observations and Visualizations